astorfi/Large-Scale-AI-Blueprint/README.md

 To meet AI's growing demand, there are new types of hardware being made.
 These include special chips and systems that help AI applications run faster.
 For example, **FPGAs** (Field-Programmable Gate Arrays) are customizable and can be tuned for specific AI tasks, offering a lot of flexibility.

 New designs like **ASICs** (Application-Specific Integrated Circuits) are made just for AI and can do neural network tasks really well without using a lot of power.
 Big companies are always improving their hardware to support complicated AI models, making them faster and able to handle more data.
+Read this excellent article to know more: [Will ASIC Chips Become The Next Big Thing In AI?](https://moorinsightsstrategy.com/will-asic-chips-become-the-next-big-thing-in-ai/)

 #### 1.3 Cost, Power, and Performance Optimization